lenoraporter/doc-site/public/docs/card.md

 ---
 title: Card Component
-description: Documentation for the Card component.
+description: The Card component is used to display content and actions on a single topic.
 ---

-# Card Component

-The Card component is used to display content and actions on a single topic.
 Cards are useful for displaying a variety of content, including images, text, and interactive elements.

 ## Usage